bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 $$ 1 \text{ Video Game} = \frac{32 * 100}{8*100}\text{ IPhones}=4 \text{ IPhones}$$

 STEP 3: Find which country has the smaller opportunity cost (or who has to give up less).
-In this case it is USA.
+In this case it is the USA.
 So, USA has the comparative advantage in producing video games.
 </div>